 The winter course was sponsored by the Brighton PD and held at the Brighton Fire Department.
 Both L-Tron & the greater Rochester Law Enforcement community were appreciative of the shared space, and Brighton’s willingness to open up the Fire Department for the course.
 The Brighton Police Department was one of the early adopters of L-Tron’s OSCR360 Solution, and Investigators have been using the system on everything from cold cases to homicide scenes.
-You can learn more about how the the Brighton PD has been using OSCR in “OSCR360 Whitepaper: More than a camera for crime & crash scenes.”
+You can learn more about OSCR in “OSCR360 Whitepaper: More than a camera for crime & crash scenes.”

 The photo refresher course offers a great way for evidence technicians and investigators to refresh their photo skills.
 These skills are necessary and must be top-of-mind, especially at the scene.
 Hank, a member of the L-Tron Law Enforcement Support Team shared one of his own experience from when he was with the Greece Police Department.

 “I once supervised the processing of a homicide scene where images of the suspect’s footprints were critical to linking him to the location.
 I noticed my Sr. crime scene technician photographing the footprints without a tripod.
 I would find this out later.
 Days later.
 Between camera shake, inaccurate focus, and lack of 90-degree camera position to the evidence, the images were useless for comparison.”